jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 ## Set up your hardware

-If your distribution uses JACK as sound server, go to "Configure JACK with QjackCtl".
+If your distribution uses JACK as the sound server, check out [how to configure JACK with QjackCtl](Installation-for-Linux#configure-jack-with-qjackctl).

-If your distribution uses PipeWire by default, go to "Configure PipeWire".
+If your distribution uses PipeWire by default, check out the section on [configuring PipeWire](Installation-for-Linux#configure-pipewire).

 ### Configure JACK with QjackCtl